JannesSP/Pythools/README.md

   -ml TRAINDATA VALDATA, --machine_learning TRAINDATA VALDATA
                         Path to traindata and path to validationsdata.
 Data gets linked into ./<project>/res/ folder.
+  -i LIST, --gitignore LIST
+                        List of directories or files that should be ignored in git version control.
+Only possible if -g is used!
   -v, --version         show program's version number and exit

-You are currently using version 0.3!
+You are currently using version 0.3.1!
 </pre>

 ## Your project directory structure: